lexbor/docs/source/examples/html/elements_by_class_name.md

 }
 ```

-## Cleanup
+Each element in the collection is retrieved using
+`lxb_dom_collection_element` and passed to the `serialize_node` function, which
+handles the process of serialization into a string format for printing.

+### Cleaning Up

-Finally, the `collection` and `document` are cleaned up to free allocated
+Finally, the collection and document are properly destroyed to free up memory.
-resources.
-This step is crucial for managing memory within the application,
-especially when dealing with large or complex documents.

 ```c
 lxb_dom_collection_destroy(collection, true);
 lxb_html_document_destroy(document);
 ```

+## Notes

+- **Memory Management**: Proper memory management is crucial.
+Ensure that all
+  created objects are destroyed to prevent memory leaks.
+- **Error Handling**: Always check the return status of functions, especially
+  those that create objects or perform searches, to handle errors gracefully.
+- **Collection Size**: The initial size of the collection can be adjusted based
+  on the expected number of elements to optimize performance.

-## Conclusion
+## Summary

-The `elements_by_class_name` example illustrates how to use the `lexbor` library
+This example illustrates how to effectively use the `lexbor` library for
+searching and manipulating elements in an HTML document.
+By understanding how to
-to parse HTML content, search for elements by class name, and efficiently manage
+parse the document, query elements by class name, and handle them appropriately,
-those elements.
-The critical sections of the code demonstrate proper document
-handling, error management, and systematic cleanup, providing a solid foundation
-for developers exploring DOM manipulation within C.
+you can leverage `lexbor` for various web scraping or HTML manipulation tasks.
+The key takeaway is the efficient and accurate way `lexbor` allows querying and
+handling elements based on class names, showcasing its robust capabilities for
+document object model manipulation.